Stagnation temperature: Flow with heat addition

-Stagnation properties (e.g. stagnation temperature, stagnation pressure) are useful in jet engine performance calculations.
+Stagnation properties (e.g., stagnation temperature, stagnation pressure) are useful in jet engine performance calculations.
 In engine operations, stagnation temperature is often called total air temperature.
-A bimetallic thermocouple is often used to measure stagnation temperature, but allowances for thermal radiation must be made.
+A bimetallic thermocouple is frequently used to measure stagnation temperature, but allowances for thermal radiation must be made.

 Solar thermal collectors

 Performance testing of solar thermal collectors utilizes the term stagnation temperature to indicate the maximum achievable collector temperature with a stagnant fluid (no motion), an ambient temperature of 30C, and incident solar radiation of 1000W/m2.
 The aforementioned figures are 'worst case scenario values' that allow collector designers to plan for potential overheat scenarios in the event of collector system malfunctions.